nataliagalan/mod-1-practice-challenge-dog-walker/README.md

   - should `puts` to the terminal a string for each of the dog's walks
   - each string should be formatted like this: `{dog walker name} walked {dog name} for {length} minutes`
 - `Dog.good_dogs`
-  - returns an array of all dog instances whose are good boys
+  - returns an array of all dog instances whose are good dogs

 ## Rubric